raphamorim/rio/docs/docs/documentation/navigation.md

 ### NativeTab (MacOS only)

-The <span class="keyword">NativeTab</span> is Rio terminal default navigation mode for MacOs.
+The `NativeTab` is Rio terminal default navigation mode for MacOs.

 Note: NativeTab only works for MacOS.